treatmesubj/python-md-to-html-server/README.md

   --out_file_path OUT_FILE_PATH, -o OUT_FILE_PATH
                         out-file-path; your HTML file to be created --encode_local_images, -e
-                        in HTML, embed base64-encoded data of local images linked to in your markdown; remove the dependency on prescence of external local images --css_file CSS_FILE   css-file-path; its content will be written to the <style> element
+                        in HTML, embed base64-encoded data of local images linked to in your markdown; remove dependency on prescence of external local images --css_file CSS_FILE   css-file-path; its content will be written to the <style> element
 ```